tommyhall/tommyhall.github.io/_posts/2016-10-20-battleground-balance-in-heroes-of-the-storm.md

 To analyze this complaint, I obtained hero win rate statistics for each battleground from [HOTS Logs](http://www.hotslogs.com) with the following features:

-* games were played in the Quick Match game mode
+* Games were played in the Quick Match game mode
-* games were played in the previous 7 days of *Heroes of the Storm* build 20.6.47133
+* Games were played in the previous 7 days of *Heroes of the Storm* build 20.6.47133

 I looked at games involving players of all skill levels, as well as players at the Gold skill level (approximately the skill level of my friend, so games similar to what he'd experienced).
 For more information on how skill levels are calculated on HOTS Logs, click [here](http://www.hotslogs.com/Info/MMRInformation).
 These data sets represented thousands of games.